 The ESRU initiates several projects that encourage future and young specialists in urology to acquire new perspectives by exchanging knowledge, experience and becoming familiar with various urology departments across Europe.

-During the 31st Annual EAU Congress in Munich the EAU Young Urologists Office & European Society of Residents in Urology ESRU organise the Residents and Young Urologist Day (YUORDay16):
+During the 33rd Annual EAU Congress in Copenhagen the EAU Young Urologists Office & European Society of Residents in Urology ESRU organise the Residents and Young Urologist Day (YUORDay18):

 Since 2005 there is a new subsection in European Urology Today ® (EUT) dedicated to residents: the Resident Corner.
 You can find a great deal of information concerning ESRU and residents in urology in Europe.